Benthescott/ultimate-tic-tac-toe/README.md

 ## Authors: Ethan Carrell and Ben Cline

-This is game was developed with an AI for Harding University class COMP 430 "AI".
+This game was developed with an AI for Harding University class COMP 430 "AI".